dart-lang/language/working/2364 - primary constructors/feature-specification.md

   }
 }

-// Using a primary body constructor. class A {
+// Using a declaring body constructor. class A {
   this(String _);
 }